makersacademy/airport_challenge/README.md

 I want to instruct a plane to land at an airport

 ```
-Step 1: attempt to create a new airport (Airport.new) from the command line.\n
+* Step 1: attempt to create a new airport (Airport.new) from the command line.
-Step 2: write corresponding Rspec test, which should also fail.\n
+* Step 2: write corresponding Rspec test, which should also fail.
-Step 3: pass that test by creating an airport class\n
+* Step 3: pass that test by creating an airport class.
-Step 4: attempt to create a new plane (Plane.new) from command line.\n
+* Step 4: attempt to create a new plane (Plane.new) from command line.
-Step 5: write corresponding Rspec text, which should also fail.\n
+* Step 5: write corresponding Rspec text, which should also fail.
-Step 6: pass that test by creating a plane class\n
+* Step 6: pass that test by creating a plane class
-Step 7: attempt to land the plane by calling .land on the airport plane I have created, passing the plane as the argument.\n
+* Step 7: attempt to land the plane by calling .land on the airport plane I have created, passing the plane as the argument.
-Step 8: write corresponding Rspec test, which should also fail.\n
+* Step 8: write corresponding Rspec test, which should also fail.
-Step 9: pass that test by creating a land method in the airport class.\n
+* Step 9: pass that test by creating a land method in the airport class.
-Step 10: realised quite early into the project that it would be best to hold the planes in an array so refactored to allow the planes to sit inside the airport array.\n
+* Step 10: realised quite early into the project that it would be best to hold the planes in an array so refactored to allow the planes to sit inside the airport array.

 ```
 As an air traffic controller
 So I can get passengers on the way to their destination I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport
 ```
-Step 1: attempt to take off a plane from command line
+* Step 1: attempt to take off a plane from command line
-Step 2: write corresponding Rspec test, which should also fail.
+* Step 2: write corresponding Rspec test, which should also fail.
-Step 3: pass that test by creating a takeoff method
+* Step 3: pass that test by creating a takeoff method
-Step 4: display the empty airport to the user.
+* Step 4: display the empty airport to the user.
-Step 5: would like to display the planes in the airport in a more user-friendly way (i.e. not their memory assignment)
+* Step 5: would like to display the planes in the airport in a more user-friendly way (i.e. not their memory assignment)

 ```
 As an air traffic controller